Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Related Work

-\textit{2) Meta-learning:} This approach employs learning from a number of related tasks for domain generalization, as observed in works such as \cite{finn2017model,li2018deep,li2018learning}.
+\textit{2) Meta-learning:} This approach employs learning from several related tasks for domain generalization, as observed in works such as \cite{finn2017model,li2018deep,li2018learning}.
 The study in \cite{erfani2016robust} introduces a technique to discern a domain interdependent projection leading to a latent space.
 This space minimizes biases in the data while preserving the inherent relationship across multiple domains.
 Model Agnostic Meta-Learning (MAML) has also been extended to latent dimension settings by performing the gradient-based adaptation in the low dimensional space instead of the higher dimensional space of model parameters \cite{rusu2018meta}.
 Zero-shot learning \cite{wang2019survey} aims at learning models from seen classes and inferring on samples whose categories were unseen during the training process.

 \textit{3) Information Bottleneck Principle and Metric Learning:} In contrast to the aforementioned methodologies, our strategy propels direct disentanglement or decorrelation between multiple training domains.
 An information-theoretic perspective on variance-invariance-covariance has been provided here \cite{shwartz2023information} in the context of self-supervised learning which helps to achieve generalization guarantees for downstream supervised learning tasks.
 Adversarial learning-based domain adaptation methods are prone to negative transfer which hurts the generalization performance \cite{jeon2021mutual}.
-In our method, class-invariant features are indirectly learned in the latent dimension by minimizing mutual information between latent and prior space.
 Metric learning aims to learn a representation function that can map higher-dimensional data to a latent embedded space.
-The distance in embedded space should preserve the similarity between the similar classes and the dissimilar classes are pushed away from each other.
 The authors \cite{venkataramanan2021takes} propose mixing target labels with training samples to improve the quality of representations or embeddings for classification purposes.
-In deep metric learning, we try to learn non-linear mapping from input space to low-dimensional latent space \cite{oh2016deep}.
-Various mix-up techniques have been recently proposed to improve the quality of representation learned by adopting some interpolation techniques between pairs of input samples and their labels \cite{zheng2019hardness}.
-On the other hand, we follow a multi-task representation learning approach that aims to learn a robust feature representation in the latent space by leveraging multiple sources and cross-domain feature information.